UV Printing for POD Sellers: What Podbase Data Shows

 Conclusion

-Start with one or two product types that fit your audience.
-Then test designs that use texture and raised details.
-As you grow, focus on quality instead of volume.
+Start with one or two product types that fit your audience — phone cases and a small wood/acrylic sign category are the most data-backed entry points.
+Test designs that use texture and raised details.
+As you grow, focus on quality over volume.